 Here are some of our favorites:

 These FREE speaking cards are a great way to get beginners speaking in a fun way.
-There are enough cards to choose the questions that best match your curriculum.
-Click the image below to download them now for FREE!
+In the package you'll get

 Even more advanced learners still need structured practice!
 These cards are ready to print and go.
 You just print the cards, cut them out (8 pages total to cut) and pass them out to students.
 In the package, there are 5 fun ways you can use these in your classroom.